-Joel Marks has also directed a symposium series at the University of New Haven on "Ethics in the Workplace"; hosted the radio program, "Student Scene," on WNHU, West Haven, and co-hosted "The Professors" on WNHU and CTV; writes occasional columns on ethics, astronomy, and other topics for the New Haven Register ; and is a regular columnist for the magazine, Philosophy NOW.
+Joel Marks has also directed a symposium series at the University of New Haven on "Ethics in the Workplace"; hosted the radio program, "Student Scene," on WNHU, West Haven, and co-hosted "The Professors" on WNHU and CTV; and writes occasional columns on ethics, astronomy, and other topics for newspapers, magazines, and blogs..

 Ought Implies Kant: A Reply to the Consequentialist Critique.
 Lexington Books, 2009.

 Moral Moments: Very Short Essays on Ethics.
 University Press of America, 2000.

 Emotions in Asian Thought: A Dialogue in Comparative Philosophy

 (Contributor and Co-Editor with Roger T. Ames).
 State University of New York Press, 1995.